ElenaChes/C-Graphics-2D-Painting-Tool/README.md

 # Installation

 1. Run `Graphics_final.exe` or compile `Graphics final.sln` via Visual Studio.

-2. Raw code file is in Graphics final->paint.c
+Raw code is in Graphics_final/paint.c.

 > You might need to find a glut32.dll to download off the internet<br>if your pc doesn't have it already.